Commander provides role-based access control, which allows you to ensure that:

 - Service Portal role — Service Portal roles allow access to the Service Portal.

 Two Service Portal user accounts exist when you first install Commander: user and manager.
 These are local user accounts that have the Service Portal role of Delegated Admin and Manager, respectively, allowing access to the Service Portal only.
-They don't have access to your virtual infrastructure because users with Service Portal roles can't be assigned access rights.
+They do not have access to your virtual infrastructure because users with Service Portal roles cannot be assigned access rights.

 Now that you understand the basics of Commander access control, you should do the following: